adelphinsucasa/adelphinsucasa/README.md

 </li>
 </ul>

-I am looking for opportunity to help with my tech skills, and I am open to work with complex projects.
+I am looking for opportunity to help with my tech skills, and I am open to work with complex projects as a full-stack web programmer.
 Feel free to get in touch and let’s get the best team

 # Email